ANCPLabOldenburg/ancp-bids/README.md

 ## Versioning and Schema Evolution

-- The codebase supports multiple BIDS schema versions, with separate model files for each version.
+- The codebase supports multiple BIDS schema versions via vendored `schema.json` files.
 - The schema is loaded dynamically based on the dataset version, allowing for forward compatibility.

 ## Testing and CI